RMMV TG MIL range of trucks: TG MIL TGS

 The TGS range became commercially available 2007, supplementing and then replacing the earlier TGA range.
 Militarised TGS models became available in 2011 with Cyprus and an undisclosed Asian army being the launch customers.
 The TGA range became available commercially in 2000 to replace the earlier F2000 range.
 TGA-WW (WorldWide) models were introduced in 2002 for certain markets, these optimised for more demanding operating environments.
 TGA/TGA-WW remained available to military customers until 2011, final deliveries of militarised TGA/TGA-WW trucks including those made to the UAE in 2011.

 Militarised TGS models have GVWs ranging from around 18- to 44-tonnes.
 Tractor trucks are available with GCWs of up to 250-tonnes.
 MAN turbocharged six-cylinder diesel engines are fitted across the range, with emissions options (dependent on territory) ranging from EURO 3 to EURO 5.
 Standard engine options for militarised TGS models are a MAN D20 rated at 440 hp or a MAN D26 rated at 480 hp.
 The D26 engine with rated at 540 hp is available for heavy equipment transporter applications, this including an extra cooling rack.
 A 16-speed ZF manual all-synchromesh gearbox is standard for the TGS range, this coupled to a MAN two-speed transfer box with selectable or permanent all-wheel drive.
 Axles are of the hub-reduction type, rear drive axles being single tyre specific if required.
 Examples with undriven front axles are also available.
 Suspension is by conventional leaf springs, complemented by shock-absorbers and anti-roll bars as required.
 Standard tyre size is 14.00 R 20, with options including 395/85 R 20, 525/65 R 20.5 and 12.00 R 24 twin tires for heavy equipment transporters.

 Militarised TGS range trucks are assembled and militarised to individual customer requirements at RMMV's plant in Vienna, Austria.

 Derivatives

 RMMV Survivor R

 The RMMV Survivor R is based on a MAN TGM 18.350 (4×4) chassis from MAN Austria, and modified by the Austrian Achtleiner Fachzeugbau, and is used by police forces as an armoured vehicle.

 Sisu A2045

 Some mechanical parts of the MAN TG family are used on the Sisu A2045.
 The cabin and the chassis are designed and made by SISU, but all the mechanical parts are from RMMV.

 TANAX AKTIS

-This a Slovakian truck used by the Slovak army based on the MAN TG-MIL truck family.
+This a Slovak truck used by the Slovak army based on the MAN TG-MIL truck family.
 It is used for transport, recovery, fire-fighting, command, field hospital.